 The Rolex Day-Date joined the Datejust in 1956 and both have remained Rolex’s range-topping gentlemen’s dress watches ever since.
 However, early Rolex Datejusts are rarer and more sought after and therefore command higher prices than the Day-Date.
 Incidentally, the ‘just’ in Datejust, stands for “just in time”, referring to the way the movement advances the date, exactly at midnight without any delay.

-A highly attractive and rare Rolex Oyster Perpetual Datejust in 18ct yellow gold from 1958.
-This Rolex model reference 1607 has the most beautifully elegant, late 1950s ‘sunburst’ champagne dial with the original ‘lance’ hands, which pair perfectly with the ‘baton’ hour indices.
-The Rolex Calibre 1560, 26 Jewel Chronometer grade movement is superbly accurate and reliable, even by current day standards.
+Here we have a highly attractive and rare Rolex Oyster Perpetual Datejust in 18ct yellow gold from 1958.
+This Rolex model reference 1607 has the most beautifully elegant ‘sunburst’ champagne dial with original ‘lance’ hands, which pair perfectly with the ‘baton’ hour indices.
+The Rolex Calibre 1560, 26 Jewel Chronometer grade movement within is superbly accurate and reliable, even by current day standards.
 The movement has been overhauled and serviced and it is in sparkling condition.
 At 36mm diameter, not including the crown, this is a large-sized watch by 1950s standards.
-The watch case also carries the highly sought after and rare bark bezel which remains in absolutely incredible condition.
+The watch also carries the highly sought after and rare ‘bark’ bezel which remains in absolutely incredible condition.

 In our view, this is one of the most beautiful Rolex dials.
-Sunburst gold, with lance’ hands and the matching ‘baton’ hour indices, it is just the right balance of beauty, purity, style and elegance.
+In sunburst gold, with ’lance’ hands and matching ‘baton’ hour indices, it is just the right balance of beauty, purity, style and elegance.
 The light shines across this dial wonderfully and shows the true burst of the gold, as we have tried to demonstrate in the accompanying images.
 This dial also has the perfect addition of the cyclops date window at 3.

-If you have looked at a number of vintage Rolex Oyster Perpetuals Datejust, you will have probably noticed, very rarely are two the same.
+If you have looked at a number of vintage Rolex Datejusts, you will have probably noticed, very rarely are two the same.
 This dial carries the Rolex Coronet at 12 and is signed ‘Rolex Oyster Perpetual Datejust’ with ‘Superlative Chronometer Officially Certified’ just above the 6 and ‘T Swiss T’ at the very bottom.